 Daily-wear lenses are the least expensive, are removed nightly and are replaced on an individualized schedule.
 They should not be used as an extended-wear lens.

 Extended-wear lenses are worn overnight but are removed at least weekly for thorough cleaning and disinfection.
 They are being recommended less frequently, since there is a greater risk of corneal infection with any overnight wear of contact lenses.

 Disposable-wear lenses are more expensive, but convenient.
 They are removed nightly and replaced on a daily, weekly or monthly basis.
 Disposable lenses are sometimes recommended for people with allergies and for those who tend to form deposits on their lenses.

-Cosmetic or decorative contact lenses are colored contacts that change the appearance of your eye color, and in the case of circle lenses also make your iris appear bigger.
-Decorative lenses are available by prescription and should only be worn after an eye exam and fitting by qualified eye care professional.
-Over-the-counter decorative contacts, including circle lenses, are illegal and pose a serious danger to your eye heath.
+Colored contact lenses are contacts that change your eye color, the appearance of your eye, or both.
+And in the case of circle lenses they can also make your iris appear bigger.
+Colored lenses are available by prescription and should only be worn after an eye exam and fitting by a qualified eye care professional.
+Over-the-counter colored contacts, including circle lenses, are illegal and pose a serious danger to your eye heath.
 They can cause eye injury, eye infection, and vision loss.

 Toric soft contact lenses can correct astigmatism, but sometimes not as well as RGP lenses do.
 They usually cost more than other contact lenses.

 Bifocal or multifocal contact lenses are available in both soft and RPG varieties.
 They can correct nearsightedness, farsightedness and astigmatism in combination with presbyopia.
 Cleaning and disinfection are specific to the lens material.
 Visual quality is often not as good as with single vision lenses; however, for some people the ability to correct presbyopia is worth it.